Last Updated on June 29, 2023

 - 6.27 oz of water

 I use this bar for everything!
-Shaving, shampoo, wash my face, and my body.
-Even if you hate it for your hair, it’s still awesome for shaving.
+Shaving, shampoo, washing my face and my body… Even if you hate it for your hair, it’s still awesome for shaving.
 It’s nourishing and has an awesome lather.

 So, don’t be discouraged!
 I’d say go for it.